FBWE22-E08/UIB-Lessons/2-Content/4-accessibility, Understanding the cascade, specificity and inheritance/README.md

 CSS properties such as height, width, border, margin, padding, etc. are not inherited.
 We can enable inheritance on noninheritable CSS properties by using the inherit value.

-**Conclusion**
-In this tutorial, we learned all about CSS inheritance and explored four main keywords in CSS that you can use to toggle inheritance: inherit, initial, unset, and revert.